wp-plugins/memberfindme/readme.txt

 * Past-due membership
 * New member welcome
 * Membership payment receipts
-* Membership payment failure for automatic recurring billing (eg. expired credit card)
+* Membership payment failure for automatic recurring billing \(eg. expired credit card\)

 MemberFindMe generates the following automated emails to your event attendees:

 * Event registration confirmation with iCalendar attachment
 * Event payment receipt

-MemberFindMe can also generates the following automated emails to you as the administrator:
+MemberFindMe also generates the following automated emails to you as the administrator:

 * New member signup
-* Member signup failure due to billing error (eg. invalid credit card)
+* Member signup failure due to billing error \(eg. invalid credit card\)
 * Event registration
 * Email delivery bounce or failure for receipts, bulk emails, welcome email, and more